 We’re Not Wired for Hustle and Scrolling — We’re Wired for Connection

 For a long time, I did a lot of striving and seeking.
 Clarity.
 Direction.
 Purpose.
 Achieve dreams.
-Succeed.
-Hamster wheel expert, at your service.
+Success.

-On the surface, it looked like positive growth.
-And in many ways, it was.
+On the surface, it looked like a lot of expansion and positive growth.
+And, in many ways, it was.

-When we say humans are “wired for connection,” we usually mean other people.
-That matters.
+When we say humans are “wired for connection,” we usually think of other people.
+That’s important.
 But it’s only part of the picture.

 We regulate through connection to: